-Professional dog training, behaviour consultations, puppy classes, nose work, Good Manners and other group classes, and dog walking.
+Professional dog training and behaviour consultations, puppy classes, nose work, Good Manners and other group classes.
 Making life easier for pet dog owners.

 Just want to enjoy life with a well-mannered family companion?
 Ready to work on your dog's problem behaviour?
-Have a new puppy that needs socialising and education?
+Have a new puppy that needs socialisation and training?
 Looking for new fun activities with your dog?

 You've come to the right place.